-You create three boundary groups that do not share boundaries or site system servers:
+Create three boundary groups that don't share boundaries or site system servers:

-- Group BG_A with distribution points DP_A1 and DP_A2 associated to the group
+Group BG_A with distribution points DP_A1 and DP_A2

-- Group BG_B with distribution points DP_B1 and DP_B2 associated to the group
+Group BG_B with distribution points DP_B1 and DP_B2

-- Group BG_C with distribution points DP_C1 and DP_C2 associated to the group
+Group BG_C with distribution points DP_C1 and DP_C2

-You add the network locations of your clients as boundaries to only the BG_A boundary group, and you then configure relationships from that boundary group to the other two boundary groups:
+Add the network locations of your clients as boundaries to only the BG_A boundary group.
+Then configure relationships from that boundary group to the other two boundary groups:

-- You configure distribution points for the first neighbor group (BG_B) to be used after 10 minutes.
+Configure distribution points for the first neighbor group (BG_B) to be used after 10 minutes.
 This group contains distribution points DP_B1 and DP_B2.
-Both are well connected to the first groups boundary locations.
+Both are well connected to the first group's boundary locations.

-You also add an additional distribution point that is located on the site server to the sites default site boundary group.
-This is your least preferred content source location, but it is centrally located to all your boundary groups.
+Also add to the default site boundary group another distribution point that's on the site server.
+This server is your least preferred content source location, but it's centrally located to all your boundary groups.

 Example of boundary groups and fallback times: